hazem324/kodekloud-100-days-of-devops/days/day-005-install-and-disable-SELinux.md

-# Day 5 – Install and Disable SELinux
+ Day 5 — Install and Permanently Disable SELinux

-## Goal
+**Goal**

-Following a security audit, the xFusionCorp Industries security team decided to introduce **SELinux** to enhance server and application security.
+Following a security audit, the xFusionCorp Industries security team decided to introduce SELinux to improve server and application security.

-For initial testing on **App Server 3 in the Stratos Datacenter**, SELinux must be **installed but permanently disabled**.
+This change applies ONLY to **App Server 3** in the Stratos Datacenter for initial testing.
-SELinux will be re-enabled later after required configuration changes.
+SELinux must be installed but permanently **disabled** so it remains disabled after the next reboot.
+SELinux will be re-enabled later after required policy tuning.

-> ⚠️ The current SELinux status from the command line should be ignored.
-> The **final state after the next reboot must be `disabled`**.
+> ⚠️ The current runtime SELinux status reported by tools can be ignored.
+The expected final state after reboot is **disabled**.

 ---

 ## Requirements

-- Install the required SELinux packages
+- Install the required SELinux packages.
-- Permanently disable SELinux
+- Permanently disable SELinux (persist across reboots).
-- Do **not** reboot the server (maintenance reboot already scheduled)
+- Do NOT reboot the server now (maintenance reboot already scheduled).
-- Ensure SELinux remains disabled after reboot
+- Ensure SELinux remains disabled after the scheduled reboot.

 ---

-## Steps

-### 1. Install SELinux Packages
+## 1 — Install SELinux Packages

-Install all required SELinux-related packages using `dnf` or `yum`:
+Install required packages with `dnf` (or `yum` on older systems):

 ```bash
 sudo dnf install -y \